Train strikes: All the rail services affected this week

 Tuesday, January 30: Southeastern, Southern/Gatwick Express, Great Northern, GTR Thameslink, South Western Railway main line and depot drivers, and SWR Island Line

-Saturday, February 3: Avanti West Coast, East Midlands Railway, and West Midlands Trains
+Saturday, February 3: Avanti West Coast, East Midlands Railway, and West Midlands Trains; overtime ban

 CANCELLED: Monday, February 5 to Friday, February 9: LNER